turbot/steampipe-mod-alicloud-insights/dashboards/vpc/docs/vpc_vswitch_detail.md

-his dashboard answers the following questions for each vswitch:
+his dashboard answers the following questions for each vSwitch:

-- How is the vswitch configured?
+- How is the vSwitch configured?
-- What relationships does the vswitch have with other resources?
+- What relationships does the vSwitch have with other resources?
 - What tags are applied?
-- What are the resources launched in the vswitch?
+- What are the resources launched in the vSwitch?